BetterThanWowhead/BetterThanWowhead.github.io/pages/M+/soulbind.md

 General Draven should generally only be played if it would allow you surviving a one shot or if you're pugging 24+ keys.
 Keep in mind that you are losing out on a noticable amount of group damage by playing Draven instead of Theotar.

-Your setup should look something like this [General Draven Soulbind](https://www.wowhead.com/soulbind-calc/venthyr/general-draven/paladin/AwaWb5YCFS1ECCUtdAgSBTD0CCUwEAgiBStjCBUsqgo), you can swap to Enduring Gloom for one shot prevention.
+Your setup should look something like this [General Draven Soulbind](https://www.wowhead.com/soulbind-calc/venthyr/general-draven/paladin/Awa-b5YDBS10ChUtRAolLVwKEgUwEAolMPQKIRUrYwo), dont forget to cast Door of Shadows if you need the absorb to prevent a one shot.

 <div>
 <div style="text-align:left;display: inline-block;width: 49%;">